gfruci/checkouttools/local_environment/README.md

     winpty docker login registry.docker.hcom
 ----

+### Disable legacy registry

+add the `disable-legacy-registry` flag set to false in `Docker -> Preferences -> Daemon -> Advanced`

+![disable legacy registry](assets/disable_legacy_registry.png)

-*Note*: If you get the following error:
+*Note*: If you forgot to add the `disable-legacy-registry flag you may get the following error:

     Error response from daemon: login attempt to http://registry.docker.hcom/v2/ failed with status: 500 Internal Server Error

-add the disable-legacy-registry flag set to false in `Docker -> Preferences -> Daemon -> Advanced`

-![disable legacy registry](assets/disable_legacy_registry.png)

 ### Increase the docker resources